• About Me

 • Have water and a large box of baking soda or lime ready to neutralize the acid in case of any accidental spills.

-How to Clean Sea Shells with Muriatic Acid Solution
+How to Clean Seashells with Muriatic Acid Solution

 How to clean sea shells with muriatic acid